EEN421/EEN421.github.io/_posts/PowerShell Toolbox Azure RBAC Privileged Roles Audit Script.md

 - Leadership wants evidence that you’re not handing out Owner like Halloween candy
 - You’re documenting privileged access as part of a security architecture engagement

 Run it, get your CSV + HTML, and you immediately move from “we think” to “we know.”
+You can view the entire script on my GitHub here 👉 **[https://github.com/EEN421/Powershell-Stuff/blob/Main/Tools/Privileged_RBAC_Roles.ps1](https://github.com/EEN421/Powershell-Stuff/blob/Main/Tools/Privileged_RBAC_Roles.ps1)**

 <br/>
 <br/>